Barry Keoghan: 2019–present: Career progression

+Ambassador

+In March 2022, Keoghan was announced as the new ambassador for the Barretstown children's charity.
+He helped open the charity's new Aladina Studio funded by the Spanish Aladina Foundation.

+Keoghan has been a brand ambassador for the Dior luxury brand in 2017.
+In March 2024, British luxury fashion house Burberry named Keoghan as its brand ambassador.

 Personal life

 Keoghan is an amateur boxer.
 He is a supporter of Manchester United and appeared in the club's promotional campaign for the 2024–25 season kit with his second cousin, former United player Frank Stapleton.

-In March 2022, Keoghan was announced as the new ambassador for the Barretstown children's charity.
-He helped open the charity's new Aladina Studio funded by the Spanish Aladina Foundation.
-In March 2024, British luxury fashion house Burberry named Keoghan as its brand ambassador.
+In 2020 Keoghan revealed he has ADHD and takes medication for it.

 In April 2022, Keoghan was arrested in Dublin for public intoxication.
 He was later released without charge and issued with a fixed charged notice.

 In September 2021, Keoghan began dating Alyson Kierans, a dental nurse and orthodontic therapist.
 The birth of their son was announced in August 2022.
 Their relationship ended in mid-2023.

+In late 2023, Keoghan began a relationship with American singer Sabrina Carpenter, appearing in the music video for her song "Please Please Please".
+The pair split in 2024.
+Afterward, Keoghan claimed to be receiving threats from Carpenter fans directed at himself, his grandmother, and his then two-year-old son.
+Keoghan also alleged some fans stood outside the home in which his son and ex-girlfriend were living.

+In November 2024, Keoghan said in an interview on The Louis Theroux Podcast that a thick skin was required to deal with online hate.
+In a March 2026 interview with SiriusXM, he said he avoids online platforms and the public because of harsh criticism of himself and his looks, and that it bothers him that his son may read these things later.